What to do when someone dies

 Has someone passed away in hospital?

-What to do when someone dies in a care home or hospice.
+What to do when someone dies in a care home or hospice

-If the death was expected
+When death was expected

-If the death is unexpected
+In the event that death is unexpected

 What happens to my loved one’s body if they die in a care home?